Tessellation Localized Transfer learning for nonparametric regression: Experiments and applications

-\begin{rem} These simulations illustrate the respective roles of the different terms appearing in the error decomposition given in Equation~\eqref{eq:error_decomposition}.
-More specifically, the decreasing behavior of the curves in Figure~\ref{fig:E_red_3t}, as well as the results reported in Table~\ref{tab:d12}, highlight the impact of the term $\mathrm{Plug}_{\mathcal{S}}(H)$ and underline the importance of accurately estimating the source function in order to achieve positive transfer.\\

-On the other hand, the relative positions of the curves in Figure~\ref{fig:E_red_3t} reflect the influence of the approximation error $\mathrm{Approx}(H)$ and the fitting term $\mathrm{Fit}_{\mathcal{T}_1}(H)$, emphasizing the necessity of identifying a tessellation for which the transfer function is sufficiently smooth to allow for an accurate local linear estimation. \end{rem}
+\begin{rem} These simulations illustrate the respective roles of the different terms in the error decomposition given in Equation~\eqref{eq:error_decomposition}.
+In particular, the decreasing behavior of the curves in Figure~\ref{fig:E_red_3t}, together with the results reported in Table~\ref{tab:d12}, highlights the impact of the term $\mathrm{Plug}_{\mathcal S}(H)$ and underscores the importance of accurately estimating the source function in order to achieve positive transfer.
+By contrast, the relative positions of the curves in Figure~\ref{fig:E_red_3t} reflect the influence of the approximation error $\mathrm{Approx}(H)$ and the fitting term $\mathrm{Fit}_{\mathcal T_1}(H)$.
+This observation emphasizes the need to identify a tessellation for which the transfer function is sufficiently smooth to enable accurate local linear estimation. \end{rem}